devops-den/emqx-kafka-mongo-messaging-app/README.md

     run()
 ```

-The main fundamental change in the existing EMQX subscriber logic would be, along with printing the message in subcribe function, now we are sending that messsage into kafka producer like below.
+The primary and most significant modification to the current EMQX subscriber logic is that, in addition to printing the message in the subscribe function, we are now sending it to the Kafka producer as seen below.

 ```
 def subscribe(client: mqtt_client):